Football Blog Updates

 The weekly statistical leader reports for football and boys’ and girls’ soccer have been updated at KHSAA.org.
 Statistics are compiled weekly throughout the regular season and will be posted to the KHSAA website every Tuesday.

 As a reminder, member schools are solely responsible for submitting statistical information.
 If a school or individual is omitted, or information is not updated, that means the team in question did not update its statistics through the KHSAA’s online system prior to the deadline.

-Beginning with 2014-2015, as contained in Bylaw 27, the requirements to enter and maintain rosters, schedules and statistics will be enforced more rigorously by the KHSAA.
-This enforcement will subject the member schools to penalties by the Commissioner, including fines and other actions, within the constraints of Bylaw 27.
+Beginning last season, as contained in Bylaw 27, the requirements to enter and maintain rosters, schedules and statistics was enforced more rigorously by the KHSAA.
+This enforcement subjects member schools to penalties by the Commissioner, including fines and other actions, within the constraints of Bylaw 27.

 The statistical leader reports can be found through the links below: